On an extremal problem for locally sparse multigraphs: Introduction

 \end{definition} \begin{problem}[Mubayi--Terry problem] Given a pair of integers $s\geq 2, q\geq 0$, determine $\mathrm{ex} _\Pi (s,q)$. \end{problem} One may think of $\mathrm{ex} _\Sigma (s,q)$ as the asymptotically maximal arithmetic mean of edge weights in an $(s,q)$-graph, while $\mathrm{ex}_{\Pi}(s,q)$ is the asymptotically maximal geometric mean.
 By the AM-GM inequality, it is immediate that

 with equality attained if and only if $q=a\binom{s}{2}$ for some integer $a\geq 1$ (in which case both quantities are equal to $a$).
-But what happens when $q$ lies strictly between $a\binom{s}{2}$ and $(a+1)\binom{s}{2}$ ?
+But what happens when $q$ lies strictly between $a\binom{s}{2}$ and $(a+1)\binom{s}{2}$?
 The Mubayi--Terry problem can be rephrased as asking for the extent to which one may improve on the AM--GM inequality for $(s,q)$-graphs with $(s,q)$ in this range, and thereby the extent to which sum-maximisation and product-maximisation differ for these multigraphs.

-Our main result in this paper is a resolution of the Mubayi--Terry problem for $(s,q)= (2r, a\binom{2r}{2}+\mathrm{ex}(2r, K_{r+1})-1)$, $a\in \mathbb{Z}_{\geq 2}$, where the Tur\'an number $\mathrm{ex}(n, K_{r+1})$ is the maximum number of edges in a $K_{r+1}$-free graph on $n$ vertices. \begin{theorem} For any $a,r\in \mathbb{Z}_{\geq 2}$, we have:
+Our main result in this paper is a resolution of the Mubayi--Terry problem for $(s,q)= (2r, a\binom{2r}{2}+\mathrm{ex}(2r, K_{r+1})-1)$, $a, r\in \mathbb{Z}_{\geq 2}$, where the Tur\'an number $\mathrm{ex}(n, K_{r+1})$ is the maximum number of edges in a $K_{r+1}$-free graph on $n$ vertices. \begin{theorem} For any $a,r\in \mathbb{Z}_{\geq 2}$, we have:

-where $x_{\star}(r,1):=\log\left(\frac{a+1}{a}\right)\Big/\log\left(\frac{(a+1)^r}{(a-1)^{r-1}a}\right)$. \end{theorem} Theorem~\ref{theorem: d=1 asymptotic} greatly extends results of Mubayi and Terry~\cite{MubayiTerry19} and Day, Falgas--Ravry and Treglown~\cite{DayFalgasRavryTreglown20+}, who had established it in the special cases where $r=2$, $a=2$ and where $r=2$, $a\geq 2$ respectively.
-Further, Theorem~\ref{theorem: d=1 asymptotic} asymptotically confirms an infinite family of cases in a conjecture of Day, Falgas--Ravry and Treglown (see Conjecture~\ref{conjecture: main conjecture} in the next subsection), and overcomes one of the two main obstacles towards that conjecture identified by these authors by tackling extremal multigraphs with a much more complicated structure than had previously been managed.
+where $x_{\star}(r,1):=\log\left(\frac{a+1}{a}\right)\Big/\log\left(\frac{(a+1)^r}{(a-1)^{r-1}a}\right)$. \end{theorem} Theorem~\ref{theorem: d=1 asymptotic} greatly extends earlier results due to Mubayi and Terry~\cite[Theorem~2.4]{MubayiTerry19} and Day, Falgas--Ravry and Treglown~\cite[Theorem ~3.5]{DayFalgasRavryTreglown20+}, who had established it in the special cases where $r=2$, $a=2$ and where $r=2$, $a\geq 2$ respectively.
+Further, Theorem~\ref{theorem: d=1 asymptotic} asymptotically confirms an infinite family of cases in a conjecture of Day, Falgas--Ravry and Treglown (see Conjecture~\ref{conjecture: main conjecture} in Section~\ref{subsection: previous work}), and overcomes one of the two main obstacles towards that conjecture identified by these authors by tackling cases where the extremal multigraphs have a much more complicated structure than had previously been managed (the other obstacle being cases where the extremal multigraphs feature a broader range of edge multiplicities --- see the discussion at the beginning of Section~\ref{section: other questions and conjectures}).